fmgornick/dynamic-envoy/readme.md

 2. envoy 1.22.2+
 3. openssl 3.0.5+
 4. tmux 3.3+ (optional)
+#### OR
+1. Docker 20.10.17+
+2. openssl 3.0.5+

 ## quick start

 If you want to see a working example of this application, you can run it yourself with the following steps.
 But first, you should generate a certificate on the address you'd like to listen on for routing to HTTPS websites.
 You can see how to do that [here](#ssl).

-Once that's set, you can run this program like so...
+Once an SSL certificate is generated, you can run the program through two methods.
+The easiest method is to use the `docker-compose.yml` file I have provided which does most of the heavy lifting, I explain further [here](#docker), otherwise you can try running everything locally by looking [below](#local)

+Also, if running locally, make sure the static cluster address is set to localhost in the `bootstrap.yml` file.
+It should automatically be set to app for use by docker.

+### <a name="local"></a> running locally

 1. clone this repository:
 ```sh